learn-co-students/js-jquery-modify-html-readme-bootcamp-prep-000/README.md

 ### Include jQuery Link

 This lesson doesn't render as a lab, but there are files within this repository you'll need to code along.
-Click on the Github icon in Learn, and fork and clone this repository.
+Click on the Github icon in Learn, and fork and clone this repository into your IDE.

 In order to start writing jQuery, we need to include the library in our HTML.
 One way to do this would be to download a copy of the jQuery library and include it with our project.
 We can also link to the library hosted by a content delivery network, or CDN.
 For this example, we'll be loading jQuery from Google's CDN.
 Copy the code below and paste it in `html/index.html` at the very bottom of the HTML `body` (right above the `</body>` close tag).
 This `script` tag links our HTML file to the jQuery library.